EduardSchwarzkopf/homelab/docs/decisions/ADR-005-tiered-backup-strategy.md

 - No alignment with recovery requirements
 - Difficult to scale

 **Why Rejected**: Time-based retention alone doesn't address the core problem of differentiating backup strategies by data criticality.
-Tiered approach provides better alignment with business requirements.
+Tiered approach provides better alignment with requirements.

 ### Alternative 5: Backup Frequency Based on Data Size
 **Pros:**